andrasq/node-docs/promises-guide.md

 ### new Promise( executor(resolve, reject) )

+Creates a new promise initialized by the `executor` function.
+The state of the returned promise can be any one of `pending`, `resolved`, `fulfilled` or `rejected`, depending on what the executor does.

-Creates a new promise resolved or settled to the return value of the first one of the `resolve` or `reject` functions to return.
-If `resolve` returns a value (not a promise or a thenable) the new promise will immediately fulfill with the value; if `reject` returns a reason, the new promise will immediately reject with the reason.
+Until the executor resolves or rejects, the new promise is `pending`.
+If the executor calls `resolve` with a value or `undefined` (anything other than a promise or a thenable) the new promise will fulfill with the value.
+If it calls `resolve` with a promise or a thenable, the new promise will resolve and take on the value of resolving promise when it becomes available.
+If it calls `reject`, the new promise will immediately reject with the reject argument (or `undefined`) as the reason.
-Undefined counts as a reason.
-If `resolve` returns a promise or a thenable, the new promise will resolve and will take on the value of the returned promise when it becomes available.  `new Promise` can return either a `pending`, a `resolved` or a `settled` (`fulfilled` or `rejected`) promise, depending on what the executor initializes it with.

 If the executor throws an error before calling either `resolve` or `reject`, the new promise rejects with the thrown error as the reason.
 If the executor throws after calling `resolve` or `reject`, or calls them more than once, the error and/or the second and following calls are ignored.

 ### P.resolve( value )